ibm-cloud-docs/sap/sap-power-virtual-server-ha-vsi.md

 1. `GUID_1` refers to the contents of the *service-instance* field in the *CRN*.
 1. In a multizone region deployment, use the *CRN* of the second workspace and note the contents for `IBM_CLOUD_CRN_2` and `GUID_2`.
 1. Click the workspace name and then **View virtual servers**.
-1. Click the virtual server instance names and find their **ID**.
+   Click the virtual server instance names and find their **ID**.
 1. Note these IDs for `POWERVSI_1` and `POWERVSI_2`.
    In a multizone deployment, use the second workspace to find the ID of the second instance.
-1. `APIKEY` contains the the value of the `apikey` entry in the JSON file that was downloaded in the [Creating an API key for the Service ID](/docs/sap?topic=sap-ha-vsi#ha-vsi-create-service-api-key) section.
+1. `APIKEY` contains the API key for the fencing agent.
+Use the value of the `apikey` entry in the JSON file that was downloaded in the [Creating an API key for the Service ID](/docs/sap?topic=sap-ha-vsi#ha-vsi-create-service-api-key) section.

+   In a multizone region deployment, an API key is also required for the `powervs-subnet` cluster resource agent.
+   As before, you can use the value of the apikey entry for the `APIKEY` variable.
-   In a multizone region deployment, the preferred option for the resource agent API key is to place a copy of the downloaded JSON file on both nodes and set `APIKEY` to a string that starts with the `@` character, followed by the full path to the key file.
+   However, the preferred option is to place a copy of the downloaded JSON file on both nodes and set `APIKEY` to a string that starts with a `@` sign followed by the full path to the key file.